-If you want to add more flavors or just a different flavor, try using a beef broth, chicken broth, or vegetable broth in place of the water.
+If you want to add more flavors or just a different taste, try using beef broth, chicken broth, or vegetable broth in place of the water.
 I like to add onions, bay leaf and salt to my beans when cooking.
-If you know you’re going to use Pinto Beans exclusively for Taco Pie, or Mexican-themed dishes, add taco seasoning to the beans’ cooking process.
+If you know, you’re going to use Pinto Beans exclusively for Taco Pie, or Mexican-themed dishes, add taco seasoning to the beans’ cooking process.

 Dried Beans, when cooked, triple in quantity, so 2 cups (or one pound) of dried beans yields approximately 6 cups of cooked beans.

-In recipes like Easy Instant Pot Chili, Spanish Chili, Coca-Cola Chili or Tex Mex Chili where it calls for a 15-ounce can of beans, the equivalent is approximately 1-3/4 cups of cooked beans (you can easily substitute 2 cups of cooked beans).
+In recipes like Easy Instant Pot Chili, Spanish Chili, Coca-Cola Chili or Tex Mex Chili, which calls for a 15-ounce can of beans, the equivalent is approximately 1-3/4 cups of cooked beans (you can easily substitute 2 cups of cooked beans).

 A basic recipe for 1 pound of dried beans will yield 6 cups of cooked beans, or the equivalent to 2 cans of prepared beans.

-For best results, allow the Instant Pot to Natural Pressure release as long as possible to retain the beans shape and skin.
-If time is an issue, a 10-minute Natural Pressure Release will be fine.
+For best results, allow the Instant Pot to release natural pressure as long as possible to retain the shape and skin of the bean.
+A 10-minute Natural Pressure Release will be fine if time is an issue.

-Cooked beans can be stored in the refrigerator for 5 days.
-You can also divide the beans out into one of two cup portions (freezer safe bags work great) and store in the refrigerator for up to three months.
+Cooked beans can be stored in the refrigerator for five days.
+You can also divide the beans into one of the two-cup portions (freezer-safe bags work great) and store in the refrigerator for up to three months.